COVID-19 & SARS-CoV-2

 The novel coronavirus, SARS-CoV-2, is the cause of COVID-19, a severe acute respiratory disease first detected in Wuhan, China.
-The spread of COVID-19 is an emerging global health risk that has had a significant impact on the economy and daily lives of people across the globe.
+The spread of COVID-19 is a global health risk that has had a significant impact on the economy and daily lives of people across the globe.

 Signs & Symptoms